Hiking in Switzerland to the Aiguilles Rouges hut

 Lac Bleu

-The next morning, the restorative mountain air lessened the effects of Abricotine over-indulgence.
-It’s chilly, but as soon as we start our descent, it gets warmer and warmer.
+Next morning, the restorative mountain air lessened the effects of Abricotine over-indulgence.
+It’s chilly but as soon as we start our descent it gets warmer and warmer.
 For the return, we take a different hiking trail making a loop circuit, which is more fun.

 The descent to Lac Bleu is more demanding.
 The trail first climbs a little behind the hut for five minutes and then goes down through the Col des Crosayes.
 We follow the path marked in red through a stone valley, cross a torrent, which looks now more like a stream and begin a very steep descent via the pastures of the Remointse du Sex Blanc (2’417m).
 The path descends in large bends towards the bottom of the valley.
 We spot a few chamois.
 These wonderful creatures are less than thirty meters from us.

 With its views of the snow-capped peaks, the descent is spectacular and not too steep.
-In places, there are stones and steps of different heights.
+In places there are stones and steps of different heights.
 Errol’s knees and ankles don’t like it too much.
 The Lac Bleu now comes into our view.
 The path becomes steep and irregular.
-The further we advance, the narrower it becomes.
+We further we advance, the narrower it becomes.

 Further down, the trail leads directly to a small lake of an astonishingly blue colour, Lac Bleu, framed by arolla pines.
 I am struck by its emerald, crystal-clear waters.
 It looks surreal!